Huntrt/GameOff-2021/Resources/Document.md

 	Arrow key - Move camera
 	Mouse edge - drag the camera toward mouse when mouse of the edge of screen

-# Content:
-	Wood ants - attack by spraying it own formic acid Fire ants - attack dealing alot of damage combine with dot.

 # Details:
 	An section has an size of 13x13 0.4 scale path nodes Manager.i.path.isScanning = a* scan graph state